CVMLmu/DGMMC/README.md

 1. Clone the repository to your local machine.
 1. Explore the ```src``` directory to find the DGMMC implementation
 1. A  Jupyter Notebook ```Example.ipynb``` on the CIFAR100 dataset  is provided to illustrate the creation of the dataset, the training of our classifier and the visualization of  the trained parameters of the network.
+Note that before running the code, features (CLIP or ImageBind) need to be computed and stored as explained below.

 ## Experiment on other datasets